NoobMaster9999/UIUCTF-2024-writeups/Crypto/X Marked The Spot/README.md

 Just like we know the first 7 bytes of the flag, we also know the last byte of the flag: `}`.
 In our case, the key aligns perfectly with the flag so that the last character of the repeating key is the last character of the flag.
 As mentioned earlier:

-(Last byte of flag) XOR (Last byte of ciphertext) = Last byte of key!
-Use the script above but instead of the first 7 bytes, use only the last one.
+(Last byte of flag) XOR (Last byte of ciphertext) = Last byte of key Use the script above but instead of the first 7 bytes, use only the last one.

 Our entire key is: "hdiqbfjq".
 XOR the key with the ciphertext to get the flag!